 -View Quito from the Pichincha Volcano by taking a ride on the Telerifico cable car.

 -Explore El Mitad Del Mundo, a complex of shops and museums straddling the equator.

 -Have a drink and people-watch on one of the many plazas in Quito, such as Plaza San Francisco.

 -Enjoy the warm, clear waters by going to one of the many surf or dive camps along the coast.

 Getting to Ecuador

-There are no direct flights to Ecuador from the UK, but many indirect flights are available to airports in Quito, Cuenca, Guayaquil, San Cristobal, and the Galapagos Islands.
-There are direct flights from the US to Ecuador, mostly from Miami and Atlanta.
-Most flights to Ecuador land at Mariscal Sucre International Airport in Quito, however.
+There are few direct flights to Ecuador from the UK, but many indirect flights are available to airports in Quito, Cuenca, Guayaquil, San Cristobal, and the Galapagos Islands.
+There are direct flights from the US to Ecuador.
+Most flights to Ecuador land at Mariscal Sucre International Airport in Quito.
 Indirect flights may stop over in Costa Rica, Peru, Colombia or Panama.
-Get more information on Ecuador Airports.

 Bruna and Her Sisters in the Sleeping City by Alicia Yanez Cossio, and The Queen of Water by Laura Resau

 Proof of Life (2000)